-The use of Bioscience, Inc.’s MICROCAT® microbial formulations for bioaugmentation in biological waste treatment is absolutely safe.
+The use of Bioscience, Inc.’s MICROCAT® and MICROSAN microbial formulations for bioaugmentation in biological waste treatment is absolutely safe.

 Our commercial microbial strains have been reproduced from the parental strains in much the same manner as occurs in nature.
 They are selected from GRAS (“Generally Regarded as Safe”) strains, as published by U.S. and European governmental sources, or are classified as biosafety Class I (not known to cause disease in healthy humans or animals).

 Microbes used in MICROCAT products are saprophytes, using non-living food sources.